rainy-seasons/steamboat/README.md

 ## How to use

-To Login with any account you should double clicked selected account.
+To Login with any account you should double click the desired account.
 It will open the steam app and login automatically.
 ![](images/main.png)

-To add an account you should clicked "Add Account" and write your data.
+To add an account you should click "Add Account" and enter your data.

 ![](images/add.png)